somaproject/acqboard/docs/signalchain/signalchain.rst

 channels to record high-frequency, low-amplitude spike signals and to simultaneously record the low-frequency, higher-voltage LFP.

-.. todo:: FIGURE Frequency response of the board below 1 kHz with and
-.. without theoretical

 Programmable gain
 ===================

-The programmable gain amplifier can be off or set to a range of gains from 1 to 100; the table below shows the PGA gain, total system gain, maximum input voltage, and LSB size for the possible settings.
+The programmable gain amplification stage ranges over two orders of magnitude.
+The table below shows the PGA gain, total system gain, maximum input voltage, and LSB size for the possible settings.